Your Cart ()

-That is why the trace element boron is so important for your health!
+That's why the trace element boron is so important for your health!

 A person's daily diet typically contains 1.5 to 3 milligrams (mg) of boron.
 The five most common sources of boron in a person's daily diet are: